Deppravacion/ready-set-go-FE/README.md

 ## Description

-Ready Set Go is a simple and intuitive app designed to help users manage their inventory efficiently.
+Ready-Set-Go is a simple and intuitive app designed to help users manage their inventory efficiently.
 It allows users to create, update, and delete store locations and items, and also provides a favorite functionality to keep track of favorite items.

 ### Cloning